TASIM-Billah-01/react-countries-info/README.md

+FOR LIVE VIEW STEPS

+SETPS - 1 : npm run build
+STEPS - 2 : npm install -g surge
+STEPS - 3 : surge dist
+STEPS - 4 : ENTER EMAIL IF YOU WANT TO THEN DONT NEED PASS JUST PRESS ENTER ENTER STEPS - 4 : CHECK FOR DOMAIN AND THAT IS YOU LIVE LINK

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.